 So, what's the problem

 Many species in the Zingiberaceae family have been widely used throughout history.
-Root ginger for instance, has been cultivated across Asia both for its medicinal and its culinary properties.
+Root ginger (Zingiber officinale) and turmeric (Cucurma longa) for instance, has been cultivated across Asia both for its medicinal and culinary purposes.

-The genus Hedychium however has long been used as an ornamental plant due to its heady perfume and attractive flowers.
+Plants in the genus Hedychium have long been traded and grown as ornamentals due to their heady perfume and attractive flowers.
 Three of these ’wild gingers’: Hedychium gardnerianum, H.flavescens and H. coronarium, known as Kahili ginger, yellow ginger and white ginger respectively, have escaped from botanical and public gardens and are now aggressively invading many forest ecosystems across the world.

 Most of the threatened ecosystems are on islands and these are often unique and delicate.
-Rare invertebrates in Brazil and the Portuguese Azores bullfinch are threatened by habitat loss, while in New Zealand and Hawaii the smothering of young plants and the prevention of seedlings becoming established threatens whole ecosystem processes and endangers the biodiversity of native, undisturbed forests.
+Rare invertebrates in Brazil and the Portuguese Azores bullfinch are threatened by habitat loss, while in New Zealand and Hawaii the smothering of native young plants and the prevention of seedlings establishment threatens whole ecosystem processes and endangers the biodiversity of native, undisturbed forests.

-In their native environments of the North eastern slopes of the Indian Himalayas, Nepal and southern China, these wild ginger species grow in harmony with their surroundings.
-Predators and diseases have co-evolved alongside the ginger and so naturally keep it under control.
-However due to a lack of predators and diseases in the invaded countries, the plants grow un-checked, spreading with abandon, forming dense thickets and outcompeting native plants.
-The species are prolific seed producers, have strong vegetative reproductive potential and the vast network of rhizomes (roots) also results in a barrier to native plants and poses a growing threat to the ecosystem as a whole.
-The sheer density and often the remoteness and inaccessibility of some of the colonized areas mean mechanical control is ineffective.
+In their native range of the North eastern slopes of the Indian Himalayas, Nepal and southern China, these wild ginger species grow in harmony with their surroundings.
+Predators and diseases have co-evolved alongside the wild ginger and so naturally keep it under control.
+However, due to a lack of predators and diseases in the invaded countries, the plants grow un-checked, spreading with abandon, forming dense thickets and outcompeting native plants.
+The species are prolific seed producers, have strong vegetative reproductive potential and produce a vast network of rhizomes (roots) which form a barrier to native plants and impact on ecosystem function.
+The sheer density and often the remoteness and inaccessibility of some of the colonised areas mean mechanical control is ineffective.

 The use of chemical herbicides also has its problems with concerns of their damaging environmental side-effects.
 This means that natural control - the use of specific predators and diseases as a means to manage these invasive species - offers the only realistic solution for long-term, sustainable control.